 Are there any time limits on making a personal injury claim abroad?

 There are different time limits on making a personal injury claim and it depends on the nature of the accident and where it occurred.
-UK limitation i.e. three years from date of accident, and date of knowledge in medical negligence claims, do not apply worldwide.
+UK limitations i.e. three years from the date of the accident, and date of knowledge in medical negligence claims, do not apply worldwide.

 Will Brexit have an impact on the process of making a claim abroad?